-The Norwegian white-tailed eagle project was initiated in 1973, with the aim to monitor population size, population trend, life history, demography, contaminants and movements of Norwegian white-tailed eagles.
+The Norwegian white-tailed eagle project was initiated in 197e, with the aim to monitor population size, population trend, life history, demography, contaminants and movements of Norwegian white-tailed eagles.
 The project is coordinated by NOF, and includes nest visits for ringing purposes, monitoring, and surveying of new nesting sites.
 The present knowledge base has become more comprehensive than was initially expected, and the project has in several instances been able to follow individual eagles from hatching until adulthood.
-Since 1976, ringing of white-tailed eagle nestlings has been undertaken as part of an international ringing scheme, with more than 5 000 nestlings ringed in Norway until 2013.
-A national colour code, and an additional year code have been used to be able to age individual birds exactly in the field.
-From 2012 onwards, the year code ring has been replaced with an individual coded ring that is possible to read from a distance (Alv Ottar Folkestad pers. comm.).
+Ringing of white-tailed eagle nestlings has since 1976 been a prat of an international ringing scheme, with more than 5000 nestlings ringed in Norway until 2013.
+There has been a national colour code, and an additional year code to be able to read the exact age of the individual birds in the field.
+From 2012 onwards the yearcode ring has been replaced with an individual code ring that is possible to read from a distance (Alv Ottar Folkestad pers. comm.).

-Norwegian birds move a lot during the first four to five years of age, mostly in southwesterly direction during autumn and winter, and northwards during spring and summer.
-Remarkably few have shown up in Sweden and Finland, but some have appeared in Dutch waters and in Scotland.
+Norwegian birds move a lot during the first four to five years of age, mostly in southwesterly direction during autumn and winter and northwards during spring and summer.
+Remarkably few have shown uo in Sweden and Finland, but some have appeared in Dutch waters and in Scotland.
 Adult birds have been found in the Kola Peninsula, indicating emigration.
-Swedish and Finnish birds move southwest- and westwards in winter, most probably as a consequence of limited food availability and cold climate in these areas in winter.
-Most of these Swedish and Finnish birds return north in spring, although some may stay and even breed in Norway (one female ringed in Lapland settled in the Oslofjorden).
-The northern areas are in general attractive feeding areas in spring and summer, possibly due to long day length and good availability of food (Alv Ottar Folkstad pers. comm.).
+Swedish and Finnish birds move southwest- and westwards in winter, most probably a consequence of limited food availability and cold climate in there areas in winter.
+Most of these birds obviously go back north in spring, although some may stay and even breed in Norway (one ringe Lapland female settled in Oslofjorden).
+The northern areas are in general attractive feeding areas in spring and summer, possibly due to long daylength and good availability of food (Alv Ottar Folkstad pers. comm.).

 Rather large numbers of birds are regularly seen during winter along the Norwegian coast.
-These are mainly young birds gathering around rich food resources, such as fisheries.
-Otherwise the species scavenges along with golden eagles and ravens on carcasses and offal.
+This is mainly young birds gathering around food resources, such as fisheries.
+Otherwise the species is scavenging along with golden eagles and ravens on all types of carcasses and grallochs.
 Such gatherings of non-breeding birds seem to be most common where the breeding population is not "saturated", and tend to be moving further south as populations are "saturated" in the north (Alv Ottar Folkestad pers. comm.).
 In the Porsangen fjord in Finnmark, both young and adults gather in May due to easy access to lumpsuckers (Cyclopterus lumpus) in the shallow parts of the fjord (Tomas Aarvak & Ingar Jostein Øien unpublished data).
 This is also known from Andøya in Nordland (Karl-Otto Jacobsen pers comm.).